 When choosing the best Ashwagandha for you, there are many things to look for.

 While many Ashwagandha products use just the root of the plant, New Chapter delivers a high-quality 5x concentrated extract of both leaf and root.
 This powerful whole-herb concentrate, called Sensoril, provides a broad spectrum of active plant compounds for your maximum benefit.

 The Right Dose

-As a master herbalist, I usually start with the lowest dosage known to be effective, not the highest.
+Master herbalists often start with the lowest amount known to be effective, not the highest.
 Why?
 The goal of an herb is to bring the body back into balance, not to tip the cart in the other direction.
-You can always work your way up to a higher dose if needed.
+You can always work your way up to a higher serving if needed.

 Non-GMO means that nature designed this herb, and that’s our favorite approach at New Chapter.
 We believe nature gets it right, and strongly advocate the use of plants that haven’t been genetically engineered.

 Can you grow Ashwagandha in New Jersey?
 Sure.
 But plants really flourish when they grow in climates like their indigenous homes.
 Weather, sun, soil, and humidity levels all play a part in plant performance and phytonutrient levels.
 That’s why New Chapter sources our organic Ashwagandha from India, where it can thrive in its natural habitat.

 Wondering when to take Ashwagandha or how to take it?
 The answer largely depends on what you want it to do for you!
 Ashwagandha’s versatility means it can be taken at any time of day.
 There are no worries about taking it too close to bedtime or that it might make you drowsy if you take it in the morning.
 A true adaptogen, Ashwagandha has flexible benefits and you can take it morning, noon, or night.